jakobeberhardt/data-structures/structures/disjoint-set/src/README.md

 ## Project Structure

 - **root/**: Contains the implementation and instrumentation including the Makefile to build the executable
+- **data/**: The data obtained from the benchmarks which are used in the report
 - **configs/**: Includes the config files used to configure the benchmarks
 - **util/**: Includes irrelevant helper functions, e.g. for plotting